amirgamil/poseidon/README.md

 3. UI design should be declarative
 4. Bind data or things that change within that component, keep virtual DOM to monitor changes
     a.
 Diffing algorithm to figure out what's changed and render it accordingly

+### Things that need to be looked into
+1. Component life-cycle updates